A San Francisco reporter emailed me yesterday with this question, regarding the city’s main transit system, Muni:

 As you know, Muni set a goal in 1999 when the [San Francisco Municipal Transportation Agency] board was formed, to have a 85 percent on-time performance standard.
 That was voted on in 1999 (Prop.
 E).
 Since then … the agency has yet to the meet goal or even gotten close to it.
 The highest it’s been was 75 percent a few months ago. … I wanted to ask if you if there is any danger for Muni to be so focused on this one standard?
 Are performance metrics evolving and why are they evolving?
 What else should Muni to be looking at as far as improving reliability?

 1. They are not customer-centered.
-A standard on-time perormance measure shows percentage of services that were on-time, not the percentage of riders who were.
-Because crowded services are more likely to be delayed, the percentage of customers who were served on-time is probably lower than the announced on-time performance figure.
+A standard on-time performance measure shows percentage of services that were on-time, not the percentage of riders who were.
+Because crowded services are more likely to be delayed, the percentage of customers who were served on-time may be lower than the announced on-time performance figure.
 An on-time performance figure weighted by ridership would give a clearer impression of the actual customer experience.
-For more on this problem, see here.
+This requires counting the on-board load at every timepoint, which is difficult but getting easier.
+Understandably nobody wants to see numbers that are even lower than they are, but the truth could be helpful in focusing attention on where the real problems are on the busiest services.
+(It would be trivially easy for the airline industry to do this, but they don’t.
+Perhaps they want you to think, falsely, that if the whole airline is 90% on time that means there’s a 90% chance that you will be on time.
+If bigger more crowded planes are more likely to be late, then that’s not true.)

 2. For high-frequency, high-volume services, actual frequency matters more.
 Suppose that a transit line is supposed to run every 10 minutes, but every trip on the line is exactly 10 minutes late.
 A typical on-time performance metric (e.g. the percentage of trips that are 0-5 minutes late) will declare this situation to be total failure, 0% on-time performance.
 But to the customer, this situation is perfection.